-Jesper Bargmann, head of trading for Asia at Nordea, and Kelvin Tay, MD and regional CIO for southern APAC at UBS Wealth Management, discuss the probability of a Fed rate hike in a volatile global economy.
+Richard Martin, executive vice president at IMA Asia and Kelvin Tay, MD and regional CIO for southern APAC at UBS Wealth Management discuss the Bank of Japan's decision to cut rates further.

 In comments made before the BOJ decision, Richard Martin, executive vice president at IMA Asia says if the central bank misses the opportunity to cut rates, there's nothing Japan can do to revive its export sector.

 Low oil prices likely reinforced the Bank of Japan's excuse to wait a little longer before changing policy, says Sean Callow, senior currency strategist at Westpac Bank.